mortygrun/milestone5/README.md

 ```bash
 ./de_counter.sh
 ```
-This will get the most recent version of the Wikipedia page that is available and it will return the amount of occurrences.
+This will get the most recent version of the Wikipedia page that is available and it will return the amount of occurrences of the word 'de'.

 ## Outcome
 The outcome will vary, because the page can be updated.